passivebot/midjourney-automation-bot/README.md

 1. Clone the repository: `git clone https://github.com/passivebot/midjourney-automation-bot.git`
 2. Install the required dependencies: `pip install -r requirements.txt`
+3. Run the bot: `python midjourney_automation_script.py`
-3. Customize the bot's behavior by modifying the values in the script, such as the bot command, channel URL, prompt, etc.
+4. Customize the bot's behavior by modifying the values in the GUI, such as the bot command, channel URL, prompt, etc.
-4. Run the bot: `python midjourney_automation_script.py`
+5. Click "Start Automation" to start generating images.

 ## Usage